top of page

 Dr. Kiho Han, Director (Associate Professor) of the Research Laboratory at the Ajou University Institute for Unification Studies and Affiliated Research Fellow at CUKPE Asia Times Op-ed by Dr. Kiho Han (January 14, 2026) (The views expressed in this article are those of the author(s) and do not represent the official stance of the center.)

-[kiho Han's Column] Looking at North Korea's 9th Party Congress in the Year of the Ox
+[Kiho Han's Column] Looking at North Korea's 9th Party Congress in the Year of the Ox

 Dr. Kiho Han, Director (Associate Professor) of the Research Laboratory at the Ajou University Institute for Unification Studies and Affiliated Research Fellow at CUKPE North Korea's largest political event, the 9th Workers' Party of Korea (hereinafter referred to as the "Party Congress"), is expected to be held no later than the first quarter of next year, despite differing opinions on the timing.
 This Congress, which coincides with the remainder of President Lee Jae-myung's